 Manuel Nader is a Security Researcher at Trustwave Spiderlabs.
 He works on tracking new vulnerabilities, identifying how those vulnerabilities are exploited and writing code that detects the presence of or exploits those vulnerabilities.
 Previously worked in the offensive side of security and before that he worked on the defensive side of security.
 Manuel’s favorite independent research involve web attacks.

 Explanation of how I find and exploit a security flaw (bad implementation of cryptography) in a bank statement, sent via email, of one of the biggest banks in Mexico.

-Until she’s accepted for a Mars mission, Amber Welch is pursuing the advancement of personal information privacy and data protection as a Privacy Technical Lead for Schellman & Company.
-Amber has been assessing corporate privacy compliance programs for the past year and prior to that, managed security and privacy governance for a suite of SaaS products.
-She has previously worked in companies creating ERP, CRM, event planning, and biologics manufacturing software.
+Until she’s accepted for a Mars mission, Amber Welch is pursuing the advancement of personal information privacy and security as a Data Protection and Risk Specialist at McKinsey & Company.
+Amber has previously managed security and privacy governance for a suite of SaaS products and worked in companies creating ERP, CRM, event planning, and biologics manufacturing software.